-- The exposure will continue for as long as you keep the shutter button pressed completely. - ➤ The elapsed exposure time will be displayed on the screen.
+- 3 Take the picture. - The exposure will continue for as long as you keep the shutter button pressed completely. - ➤ The elapsed exposure time will be displayed on the screen.

 - Do not point the camera toward an intense light source, such as the sun or an intense artificial light source.
-Doing so may damage the image sensor or the camera's internal components. - Long bulb exposures produce more noise in the image than usual. - If ISO Auto is set, ISO 400 will be set (☐ 582). - When shooting bulb exposures with the self-timer instead of the bulb timer, keep pressing the shutter button completely (for the self-timer time and bulb exposure time).
+Doing so may damage the image sensor or the camera's internal components. - Long bulb exposures produce more noise in the image than usual. - If ISO Auto is set, ISO 400 will be set (\$\sum_582\$). - When shooting bulb exposures with the self-timer instead of the bulb timer, keep pressing the shutter button completely (for the self-timer time and bulb exposure time).

-- With [Long exp. noise reduction], you can reduce the noise generated during long exposures (159). - For bulb exposures, using a tripod and bulb timer is recommended. - You can also use Wireless Remote Control BR-E1 (sold separately) for bulb exposures.
+- With [Long exp. noise reduction], you can reduce the noise generated during long exposures ([]159). - For bulb exposures, using a tripod and bulb timer is recommended. - You can also shoot bulb exposures by using Remote Switch RS-60E3 (sold separately, M219). - You can also use Wireless Remote Control BR-E1 (sold separately) for bulb exposures.
 When you press the remote control's transmit button, the bulb exposure will start immediately or 2 sec. later.
 Press the button again to stop the bulb exposure.